bodrick/awesome/README.md

 *   [jnmcfly/awesome-startpage](https://github.com/jnmcfly/awesome-startpage) - This is a carefully compiled list of remarkable projects with the focus on startpages.
 *   [Hannibal046/Awesome-LLM](https://github.com/Hannibal046/Awesome-LLM) - Awesome-LLM: a curated list of Large Language Model
 *   [abbodi1406/WHD](https://github.com/abbodi1406/WHD) - WHDownloader backup repo
 *   [Nriver/awesome-trilium](https://github.com/Nriver/awesome-trilium) - A collection of interesting Trilium Notes extensions.
-Including themes, widgets, scripts, API extensions, etc.
+Including themes, widgets, scripts, API extensions, etc. Trilium插件合集
 *   [cdleon/awesome-terminals](https://github.com/cdleon/awesome-terminals) - Terminal Emulators
 *   [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.
 *   [WhatTheBlock/WindowsSimplify](https://github.com/WhatTheBlock/WindowsSimplify) - Windows Simplify Project